 The protein bar aisle can be difficult to navigate.
 The boxes in front of you say things like “natural”, “high protein” and scream “I’m healthy!”
 Marketing jargon is clever and persuasive.
 However, the nutrition facts and ingredient list will tell you everything that you need to know.
 Many protein and granola bars are filled with added sugar and other unhealthy ingredients.
 Before you buy a “healthy” snack (or any processed food for that matter), flip the box over and do an in-depth read.

 Here at South Beach Diet, you can find the nutrition label and ingredient list for every food on our website before you buy it.
-Our Double Chocolate Entrée Bar contains 210 calories, 15 grams of protein and only two grams of sugar.
+Our Dark Chocolate Nut Entrée Bar contains 190 calories, eight grams of protein and only one gram of sugar (ZERO added sugar!).
 Stock up on them here! >

 5. Dark Chocolate

 Dark chocolate is filled with minerals.
 According to Healthline, magnesium, iron, copper, potassium and more can be found in this sweet treat.
 Dark chocolate has also been shown to reduce the risk of diabetes and heart disease.
 However, hidden ingredients might be lurking in your favorite bar.
 Many dark chocolate bars contain added sugars, fats and other ingredients.
 When looking for a chocolate bar, Healthline recommends choosing dark chocolate that is at least 70% cacao.
 Avoiding added sugars is also key to eliminating empty calories that cause weight gain.
 Moderation is also very important with this ingredient, so try to stick to one or two squares to fill that chocolate craving.
 Remember that all foods can be enjoyed in moderation and it’s better to have a small treat instead of depriving yourself.